 Dean:[taking beer from Carmen] My favorite.
 I guess you know me pretty well.

 Carmen: 'Fraid so.

-Zoom: When Dean is talking to the professor, the camera zooms in quickly on 4 illustrations of djinn accompanied by a swooshing sound.
+Zoom: When Dean is talking to the professor, the camera zooms in quickly on four illustrations of djinn accompanied by a swooshing sound.
 Each image becomes desaturated to the point of almost being completely white before disappearing.
-The images include a figure wearing a yellow hat with red wings that is in the sky surrounded by yellow swirls, a sketch of a being wearing a turban surrounded by notes in Arabic, a bearded character wearing a helmet who has 4 wings, and a painting of six males in turbans around a lamp surrounded by blue flames.
+The images include a figure wearing a yellow hat with red wings that is in the sky surrounded by yellow swirls, a sketch of a being wearing a turban surrounded by notes in Arabic, a bearded character wearing a helmet who has four wings, and a painting of six males in turbans around a lamp surrounded by blue flames.